Bodie-Benton Railroad Office, CA 2019

 ARRIVAL/DEPARTURE TIMES: Plan to arrive between 5pm and 7pm on the first day of your project session, and depart after lunch on the last day.
 Work will generally start around 8am each day, and we’ll wrap up around 4pm.

 LOCATION: Bodie State Historic Park is located just an hour from Yosemite in the Mono Basin.
 Camping permitted at Milk Ranch, a short commute to the jobsite.
 Tents and small RVs/trailers are permitted.
-This is a higher-altitude project, so remember to protect your skin and stay hydrated!

 - Here is a Google map of Bodie State Historical Park.